Spark Studio: AI education through art. No screens

 for an AI world

 I'm a designer with 15 years of experience making complex ideas feel human.
-For the past 7 years I've focused on AI and data experiences at companies like Capital One — translating cutting-edge technology into products people actually understand and trust.
+For the past 7 years I've focused on AI and data experiences at companies like Capital One and Walmart — translating cutting-edge technology into products people actually understand and trust.

 But my deepest work has always been about people.
 The children growing up today will inherit a world shaped by AI — and they deserve to grow up understanding it, questioning it, and shaping it themselves.